Skip to main content

 Submittal Emails

 These settings regulate which Submittal roles will be copied on email notifications resulting from a specific submittal action.
 These notifications can be configured as needed to change the number of notifications being sent.
-See When does the Submittals tool send email notifications to Procore users?
+See Who receives an email when a submittal is created or updated?

 Important